 If you're a developer, you might use Power BI APIs to push data into datasets or to embed dashboards and reports into your own custom applications.
 Have an idea for a new visual?
 Build it yourself and share it with others.

 You also might use each element of Power BI at different times, depending on what you're trying to achieve or your role for a given project.

 How you use Power BI can be based on which feature or service of Power BI is the best tool for your situation.
 For example, you can use Power BI Desktop to create reports for your own team about customer engagement statistics and you can view inventory and manufacturing progress in a real-time dashboard in the Power BI service.
+You can create a paginated report of mailable invoices, based on a Power BI dataset.
 Each part of Power BI is available to you, which is why it's so flexible and compelling.

 Explore documents that pertain to your role:

 - Power BI Report Builder for enterprise report creators